vartanbeno/sentiment-web-crawler/README.md

                [-ign|--ignore-robots]
                [-m|--max <MAX>]
                [-rs|--remove-stopwords]

+optional arguments:
+    -url, --start-url               set URL the crawler will start from, (default https://www.concordia.ca/about.html) -ign, --ignore-robots           the crawler will not respect robot exclusion -m, --max                       set maximum number of pages to scrape (default 10) -rs, --remove-stopwords         remove stopwords from the index -skip, --skip-crawl             skip crawl, use index from most recent run
 ```

-The arguments are the following:

-1. `-url` or `--start-url`: URL the crawler will begin scraping links from.
-Surround it with quotes in the command line for best results.
-Default is the [about page](https://www.concordia.ca/about.html) of the Concordia University website.
-2. `-ign` or `--ignore-robots`: websites' robots.txt will be ignored.
-Default is false.
-3. `-m` or `--max`: maximum number of links to scrape.
-Default is 10.
-4. `-rs` or `--remove-stopwords`: stopwords will be removed from the index and ignored in queries.
-Default is false.
-5. `-skip` or `--skip-crawl`: spider won't crawl; index/stats will be built from current files.
-Default is false.
+Surround the `-url` option's value with double quotes for best results.

-If you intend to use that last one, no need to specify the others.
+If you intend to use `-skip`, no need to specify the other options.
 You would obviously need to have run the crawler first, to generate a data set.
 Simply run:

 ```
 python main.py [-skip|--skip-crawl]